scottfr/SystemsBook/Learning/learning.md

 # Model

-{"title": "Bird Feeder Dilemma", "description": "All I wanted was a more pleasant morning at breakfast.", "load": "http://insightmaker.com/insight/8872"}
+{"title": "Bird Feeder Dilemma", "description": "All you wanted was a more pleasant morning at breakfast.", "load": "http://insightmaker.com/insight/8872"}

 # End Model

 Hopefully this gives you a sense of difficulty one can get into when simply thinking about a single action taken to achieve a goal without considering the effects of that action.
-This web provides a limited view as it's only a picture of relations.
+This web provides a limited view as it's only a picture of relations, and probably not all of them.
 The picture doesn't give you any real sense of the quantity of anything over time.
-The next ILE should provide a better sense of why it's important to have a sense of how the web of extended interactions develops over time if we are to really develop a web of understand.
+The next ILE should provide a better sense of why it's important to have a sense of how the web of extended interactions develops over time if we are to really develop a web of understanding.

 # Model

-{"title": "Moose and Wolves", "description": "The populations of Moose and Wolves are dynamically linked.", "load": "http://insightmaker.com/insight/8590"}
+{"title": "Moose and Wolves", "description": "How do the populations of Moose and Wolves interact?", "load": "http://insightmaker.com/insight/8590"}

 # End Model